crossplane/upjet/docs/adding-new-resource.md

 # Testing Instructions

-While configuring resources, the testing effort is the longest part.
-Because the characteristics of cloud providers and services can change.
+While configuring resources, the testing effort is the longest part, because the characteristics of cloud providers and services can change.
 This test effort can be executed in two main methods.
-The first one is testing the resources in a manual way and the second one is using the `Uptest` which is an automated test tool for Official Providers. `Uptest` provides a framework to test resources in an end-to-end pipeline during the resource configuration process.
+The first one is testing the resources in a manual way and the second one is using the [Uptest] which is an automated test tool for Official Providers. `Uptest` provides a framework to test resources in an end-to-end pipeline during the resource configuration process.
 Together with the example manifest generation tool, it allows us to avoid manual interventions